About - Jennifer Hautman

 - VBACs (Vaginal birth after caesarian) 96.8% success rate

-Within a year, of my son's birth, I started practising as a homeopath, and one of the first patients I saw was a woman who came to me for anxiety and depression.
+Within a year of my son's birth, I started practising as a homeopath, and one of the first patients I saw was a woman who came to me for anxiety and depression.
 The birth of her first child had been very traumatic, and she had suffered from post natal depression.
-Now, she was pregnant with her second child, and the depression was coming back.
-With treatment however, the depression soon lifted, her general health improved, and she went on to have a wonderfully cathartic home birth in a pool, and had an 'angel' of a baby.
-Since then, although I have treated men and women of all ages and for all manner of conditions, I specialise in supporting women to prepare for birth, find solutions to any fears and anxieties they might have, and help them to have the best possible birth experience.
+Now she was pregnant with her second child, the depression was coming back.
+With homeopathic treatment however, the depression soon lifted, her general health improved, and she went on to have a wonderfully cathartic home birth in a pool, and had an 'angel' of a baby.
+Since then, although I have treated men and women of all ages and for all manner of conditions, I specialise in supporting women to prepare for birth, find solutions to any fears and anxieties they might have, and help them to have the best possible birth experience".